macote/Winook/README.md

 ## Application
 - Game Helpers
   - Winook can be used in game helpers.
-In-game keboard and mouse events can be tied to event handlers in your application.
+In-game keyboard and mouse events can be tied to event handlers in your application.
 For example, Winook is used in [Poe Lurker](https://github.com/C1rdec/Poe-Lurker) to provide additional trading functionality.
 - Application Inspection
   - Winook can be used as a telemetry inspection tool.
 - Other Uses